benmeadowcroft/SRM-Cmdlets/README.md

 ## Getting Started

+### Build or Download SRM-Cmdlets.zip

+Either:

+ - Download the `SRM-Cmdlets.zip` file from http://www.benmeadowcroft.com/projects/srm-cmdlets-for-powercli/

+Or:

+ - Build `SRM-Cmdlets.zip` file by checking out the project and running build.ps1 from the projects root directory.
+This will create the distributable zip file in the dist directory.

-### Pre-requisites
+### Deploy SRM-Cmdlets module

- - Download `SrmFunctions.ps1` and save to disk
+ - Take `Srm-Cmdlets.zip` and extract the contents into the powershell module path.
+See [Microsoft's Installing Modules instructions](http://msdn.microsoft.com/en-us/library/dd878350) for more details.
- - Open PowerCLI 5.5 R2 prompt
+ - Open PowerCLI 5.5 R2 or 5.8 R1 prompt
  - Verify You are running with PowerShell v3 or later

         $PSVersionTable.PSVersion

- - 'dot source' `SrmFunctions.ps1` to load the custom functions into your current session

-        . .\SrmFunctions.ps1
+ - Import the SRM-Cmdlets module

+        Import-Module Meadowcroft.SRM

 ### Connecting to SRM